-Mazoo / Majuphal is used in treatment of internal hemorrhages, diarrhea, gonorrhea, leucorrhoea and other vaginal discharges, to restore postpartum uterine elasticity and to stimulate the contraction of vaginal muscles.
+Mazoo / Majuphal is used in the treatment of internal hemorrhages, diarrhea, gonorrhea, leucorrhoea, and other vaginal discharges, to restore postpartum uterine elasticity, and to stimulate the contraction of vaginal muscles.
 Externally it is applied on prolapses of rectum, relaxed, hemorrhoids, etc.

-Gall powder is especially used in treatment of dental and oral problems.
-It is used as an ingredient in dental formulation (such as Gum Tone Charak) for treating gum problems, strengthening gums and teeth.
+Gall powder is especially used in the treatment of dental, and oral problems.
+It is used as an ingredient in dental formulation (such as Gum Tone Charak) for treating gum problems, strengthening gums, and teeth.

 Anal fissure, vaginal laxity, anus prolapse, piles